TejaPrabhuKadha/LoanJet/README.md

 ➡ Ensure cross-device compatibility and responsiveness of the website/app.<br>
 ➡ Implement a salary hike representation feature to project potential loan repayment adjustments based on future income increases.<br>

-## **Additional Features** (if time permits):<br>

-➡ Integrate the reward points system with Solana blockchain for direct rewards redemption.<br>
-➡ Develop a chatbot for the support page to provide automated assistance and address common customer queries.<br>

 ## Installation